JRMeyer/jrmeyer.github.io/_posts/2020-03-21-overview-mtl-in-asr.markdown

 The following blog post is a chapter in my [dissertation](http://jrmeyer.github.io/misc/MEYER_dissertation_2019.pdf), which I finished in the summer of 2019.
 The field of Automatic Speech Recognition moves fast, but I think you will find the general trends and logic discussed here to hold true today.

+All citations are footnotes, because Markdown ¯\_(ツ)_/¯

+Feel free to leave comments below (especially if you have newer research on Multi-Task Learning for speech!)

 Enjoy!

 <br>
 ## Roadmap

 In this overview of Multi-Task Learning in Automatic Speech Recognition (ASR), we're going to cover a lot of ground quickly.
-First, we're going to define Multi-Task Learning and walk through a very simple example from image recognition[^1].
+First, we're going to define Multi-Task Learning and walk through a very simple example from image recognition.
 Next, once we have an understanding of Multi-Task Learning and we have a definition of "task", we will move into a survey of the speech recognition literature[^2].

 The literature survey focuses on acoustic modeling in particular.
 Speech Recognition has a long history, but this blog post is limited in scope to the Hybrid (i.e. DNN-HMM) and End-to-End approaches.
 Both approaches involve training Deep Neural Networks, and we will focus on how Multi-Task Learning has been used to train them.
 We will divvy up the literature along monolingual and multilingual models, and then finally we will touch on Multi-Task Learning in other speech technologies such as Speech Synthesis and Speaker Verification.

 The term "Multi-Task Learning" encompasses more than a single model performing multiple tasks at inference.
 Multi-Task Learning can be useful even when there is just *one* target task of interest.
 Especially with regards to small datasets, a Multi-Task model can out-perform a model which was trained on just one task.

-[^1]: Yes, there will be pictures of dogs!
 [^2]: For a more complete overview of Multi-Task Learning itself: [Ruder (2017)](https://ruder.io/multi-task/)

 <br>